gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

-# First steps
+# Azion Edge Functions First steps

-Edge Functions is a module that can be used alongside [Edge Applications](https://www.azion.com/en/documentation/products/edge-application/) and [Edge Firewall](https://www.azion.com/en/documentation/products/edge-firewall/).
-It allows the development of JavaScript functions that run at the edge of the network, closer to the end users.
-These functions have the power to implement the necessary logic to the edge application and boost the protection of the edge firewall.

-With Azion's Edge Functions, you can:

-- Have your logic running closer to end-users, reducing latency.
-- Develop in JavaScript, one of the most popular programming languages.
-- Boost your applications' protection through Edge Firewall.
-- Deploy JAMStack applications.
-- Make use of different frameworks, such as Astro, Nuxt, and Next.
-- Build APIs.
-- Check the preview before your function go to production.
-- Develop locally (WIP).

 ## Before you begin

-For you to get started and excel as en edge developer, it's important to:
+For you to get started and excel as an edge developer, it's important to:

 - Be familiar with JavaScript.
 - Know the concept of [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).